maartenzam/interactive-publication/src/pages/chart-anatomy.md

 - the axis labels and the horizontal grid lines provide structure for the whole of the chart

 This is just an example of a chart layout, and many composition and alignment variations can be used.
 But aligning elements and making sure there is some visual structure to a chart helps readers read and interpret it.

-More on the design of elements of a chart anatomy can be found in the [Design of chart elements](Design%20of%20chart%20elements%204102ea0d355c42149d1061e60bfd32a8.md) module.